 In the new phase of the project, SEESAC will continue to organize SEEFEN meetings (twice yearly).
 In addition, targeted training and technical advisory support will be provided to the experts.
 SEESAC will also procure equipment, such as import marking machines for law-enforcement agencies.

-To date, six Regional Meetings of SEEFEN have been held.
+To date, eight Regional Meetings of SEEFEN have been held.
 For more information on these meetings, please see:

 First SEEFEN Meeting: 23-24 September 2014, Durres